caizhuodi/DXARTS/ModelScope-text2video/README.md

 # ModelScope

-Comparision with other models is at https://zhuodicai.github.io/archive/ai-text2videocompare/index.html#modelscope.
+Comparison with other models is at https://zhuodicai.github.io/archive/ai-text2videocompare/index.html#modelscope.